Mitchell Law Firm

 We currently transfer information to the following jurisdictions: the United States, Canada, the United Kingdom, the European Economic Area, China, Hong Kong, and Japan.

-From time to time, as disclosed above, we may transfer your personal information to our third party service providers.
-Transfers to our third party service providers are to enable them to use and store your personal information on our behalf.
-We have in place a program to contractually obligate our third party service providers to offer your personal information an essentially equivalent level of protection as granted by us in this notice.
+From time to time, as disclosed above, we may transfer your personal information to our third-party service providers.
+Transfers to our third-party service providers are to enable them to use and store your personal information on our behalf.
+We have in place a program to obligate our third-party service providers to offer your personal information an essentially equivalent level of protection as granted by us in this notice.

 This program also ensures that, where your information is transferred to any jurisdiction outside of your home country, the transfer is done in compliance with relevant data protection legislation, regulations, and guidelines issued by relevant supervisory authorities.
 For transfers of personal information outside the UK and the European Economic Area to jurisdictions that do not have an adequacy decision from the European Commission, we ensure that there is a legal basis for this transfer and that we have put in place data transfer agreements that ensure appropriate safeguards are in place so that personal information is treated in a manner that is consistent with, and respects the EU, UK and other applicable laws and regulations relating to data protection.
 You can request further details by contacting info@mitchlawfirm.com.